What is BIM?

 BIM is an acronym for Building Information Modelling.
-It describes the means by which everyone can understand a building through the use of a digital model which draws on a range of data assembled collaboratively.
-Modelling an asset in digital form enables those who interact with the building to optimize their actions, resulting in a greater whole life value for the asset.
+BIM describes the means by which everyone can understand a building through the use of a digital model which draws on a range of data assembled collaboratively, before during and after construction.
+Creating a digital Building Information Model enables those who interact with the building to optimize their actions, resulting in a greater whole life value for the asset.

 Through BIM, the UK construction industry is undergoing its very own digital revolution.
 BIM is a way of working.
 BIM is information modelling and information management in a team environment, all team members should be working to the same standards as one another.
 BIM creates value from the combined efforts of people, process and technology.

 Find out what BIM is as a variety of speakers give their explanation of BIM in our video:

 How can BIM help you?

 BIM brings together all of the information about every component of a building, in one place.
 BIM makes it possible for anyone to access that information for any purpose, e.g. to integrate different aspects of the design more effectively.
 In this way, the risk of mistakes or discrepancies is reduced, and abortive costs minimized.

 BIM data can be used to illustrate the entire building life-cycle, from cradle to cradle, from inception and design to demolition and materials reuse.
 Spaces, systems, products and sequences can be shown in relative scale to each other and, in turn, relative to the entire project.
 And by signalling conflict detection BIM prevents errors creeping in at the various stages of development/ construction.